krusynth/digitalpolicy/content/_policies/hiring.md

 Typically, most cybersecurity positions are classified as **2210**.
 However, other IT roles are often classified in this category for [Direct Hire Authoriites](#direct-hire-authorities) reasons.
 For hiring managers, this means that non-cyber roles listed as 2210s will often receive a very large number of cyber-focused applicants (sometimes up to 90%!) who may not have the relevant experience requested.

+Other commonly-used job series for hiring IT-related positions include 301 and 343.

 ## Pay Grades

 The standard pay scale for government is called the [**General Schedule**](https://www.opm.gov/policy-data-oversight/pay-leave/pay-systems/general-schedule/).
 These roles are denoted on job postings with a scale number (**GS-##**).
 Typically, technology roles in governemnt are GS-13 to GS-14, with supervisory or highly-technical roles are often **GS-15**.
 Each level of the scale has a pay range with ten individual **steps** that staff will move up via pay raises from good performance reviews.

-These pay rates are adjusted for **locality** with increases in urban areas.
+These pay rates are adjusted for [**locality**](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/) with increases in urban areas.
 Although GS-15 step 10 is the formal top of the pay range, because there is a pay cap (currently $176,300 in 2022) for the general schedule, staff may hit the top of the range as early as GS-15 step 7.
 In these cases, staff do not receive any additional pay when moving to higher steps.

 The @SES is not subject to these limits, and the pay rates go much higher, up to $203,700 in 2022.